-For the 2021-22 school year only, the governing board of a school district or a county office of education shall offer independent study to meet the educational needs of pupils.
+The governing board of a school district or a county office of education may offer independent study to meet the educational needs of pupils.
 Educational opportunities offered through independent study may include, but shall not be limited to, the following:

-(1) Special assignments extending the content of regular courses of instruction.

-(2) Individualized study in a particular area of interest or in a subject not currently available in the regular school curriculum.(3) Individualized alternative education designed to teach the knowledge and skills of the core curriculum.
-Independent study shall not be provided as an alternative curriculum.

-(4) Continuing and special study during travel.

-(5) Volunteer community service activities and leadership opportunities that support and strengthen pupil achievement.

-(6) Individualized study for a pupil whose health would be put at risk by in-person instruction, as determined by the parent or guardian of the pupil.
+- (1) Special assignments extending the content of regular courses of instruction. - (2) Individualized study in a particular area of interest or in a subject not currently available in the regular school curriculum. - (3) Individualized alternative education designed to teach the knowledge and skills of the core curriculum.
+Independent study shall not be provided as an alternative curriculum. - (4) Continuing and special study during travel. - (5) Volunteer community service activities and leadership opportunities that support and strengthen pupil achievement. - (6) Individualized study for a pupil whose health would be put at risk by in-person instruction, as determined by the parent or quardian of the pupil.